Princess Maker: Princess Maker 3: Fairy Tales Come True

-Released in 1997, this game was originally unnumbered and called Princess Maker: Faery Tales Come True.
+Released in 1997, this game was originally revealed in 1994 for a summer 1995 release on PlayStation.
+It was then unnumbered and called Princess Maker: Faery Tales Come True.
 It was released for the PlayStation, Windows, Dreamcast (as a collection with Princess Maker 2) and Sega Saturn.
 In 2019, the HD remake of the game was released on Nintendo Switch and PC.

 In Princess Maker 3, the daughter is a young faery who desires to become a human princess.
 The player's task is to help her reach adulthood.
-In this version, everything said to your daughter and done will help determine your daughter's attitude, social status, and outlook on life.
+In this version, everything said to the player's daughter and done will help determine the daughter's attitude, social status, and outlook on life.
 Unlike the previous game, the player has a chance to choose between six occupations.
 The occupation determines the player's social status in the kingdom, cash at hand, and the amount of yearly wage.
 The occupation will also affect various factors in the main character, starting with the attitude with which she begins.
 Along these lines, unlike the previous games where she was either happy, sick, or rebellious, the daughter's attitude can range from happy, to average, to worried, to spoiled.
-Her attitude will be determined based on both the player's job starting off (Merchant, Performer, Fallen Nobleman, Priest, Retired Knight, and Bard) and how well is she treated by the player during the game.
+Her attitude will be determined based on both the player's job starting off (Merchant, Performer, Fallen Nobleman, Priest, Retired Knight, and Bard) and how well she is treated by the player during the game.
 There are 60 endings in this game ranging from the typical ones like General and Hero, to some more distinctive like Gambler and Freelancer.
 There are also many "magical" endings, with not only the princess ending, but princess of darkness, cats, etc. She can also marry a variety of people.